Moises Gamio

 }

-O(LogN) – logarithmic
+O(LogN) – Logarithmic Time Complexity

 This kind of algorithm produces a growth curve that peaks at the beginning and slowly flattens out as the size of the input increase.
+The runtime grows logarithmically with the input size.

 1